Accepting new couples · Limited openings · Online across California

 You’ll feel supported, and you’ll also be challenged to expand your perspective and grow.
 It may feel uncomfortable at first, but that balance of care and truth is what makes lasting change possible.

-I’m not going to sit back and let you go in circles — if you could have solved this without input, you already would have.
+• I won’t sit back and let you go in circles— if you could have solved this without input, you already would have.
 I’ve done this same work in my own life, and I know how hard it is to talk to a stranger about your most private issues.
 That’s why I show up as a real person in the room, willing to get into the mess with you instead of pretending to be detached.

 I see us as equals.
 I won’t hand down advice from above; I’ll walk beside you as you do the deeply human work of learning to love each other better.